erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 2. Export all media.

-3. Convert posts to new blog format: Markdown or Restructured Text Edits.
+3. Convert posts to new blog format: Markdown or reStructuredText Format

 4. Set DNS redirect from old blog to new blog.